 The Navelina orange is available from winter into early spring.

 Navelina oranges are a type of sweet orange related to the more common Navel variety.
 Navelina refers to the small navel on one end, which looks similar to a human navel.
 Their botanical name is Citrus sinensis ‘Navelina’.
 Other names include Washington Early and Dalmau (in Portugal).
-Commercial production is primarily centered near Valencia and Seville, Spain; they are also grown in other Mediterranean regions.
+Commercial production is primarily centered Seville and Valencia, Spain; they are also grown in other Mediterranean regions.

 Oranges, including the Navelina, are high in Vitamin C and low in most other nutrients and calories.
 The health benefits of oranges include strengthening the immune system and promoting heart health.